Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Information theoretical aspects

 We calculate the L.H.S. of this equation, using Eq.~(\ref{eqn:c_gradient}) and replicator equation, Eq.~(\ref{eqn:asymmetric_rep1}):

-since $\bm{\xi}$ and $\bm{\eta}$ being tangent vectors, satisfy $\sum_i\xi_i=0$ and $\sum_i\eta_i=0$, respectively.
-As far as the R.H.S. of Eq.~(\ref{eqn:shahshahani1}) is concerned, one can easily verify that following is the potential whose Shahshahani gradient is replicator dynamics by substituting it in the R.H.S. of Eq.~(\ref{eqn:gradient}):
+since $\bm{\xi}$ and $\bm{\eta}$, being tangent vectors, satisfy $\sum_i\xi_i=0$ and $\sum_i\eta_i=0$, respectively.
+As far as the R.H.S. of Eq.~(\ref{eqn:shahshahani1}) is concerned, one can easily verify that it is the R.H.S of Eq.~(\ref{eqn:gradient}) with the function: